-In the Eastern sector of Pale di San Martino is located the Subgroup of Marmor, a small chain arch-shaped which comprises some peaks, among which the most famous and frequented is the superb Cima del Coro, dominating the head of the upper Val Canali with its wide and majestic Southwest wall, the most fine wall to climb up.
+In the Eastern sector of Pale di San Martino is located the Subgroup of Marmor, a small chain arch-shaped including some peaks, among which the most famous and frequented is the superb Cima del Coro, dominating the head of the upper Val Canali with its wide and majestic Southwest wall, the most fine wall to climb up.
 The opposite side facing North-East dominates the small glacier Marmor, now almost extinct.
 The wall has several interesting routes, some of which very repeated despite the location of the peak, involving a rather long approach.

 The summit of the mountain is shaped by a long jagged crest disposed in the South-East / North-West direction.
 The name of the mountain - Coro means chorus - derives from a unique hole in the rock wall opening onto the South-West face and allowing the passage on the opposite side; an ancient legend says that when the "tramontana" (Northern wind) comes through the hole generates a characteristic sound that recalls the echo of a chorus.

 - Coming from A22 Autobrennero exit Trento and take the Valsugana road.
 Follow it reaching the junction to Feltre in Primolano.
 At the junction leave the Valsugana road and take the road to Feltre, then follow the road to Fiera di Primiero.
 In Fiera di Primiero take the road to Passo Cereda, shortly before this proceed towards Val Canali and reach the Rifugio Treviso parking where the road ends.